 VII.
-Successful insider threat programs are fueled by an upward flow of insiderrelevant information from the workforce awareness measures, expectations on adverse reactions, adjudication, and the cultural dimensions of trust.
+Successful insider threat programs are fueled by an upward flow of insider-relevant information from the workforce

 Successful insider threat programs create a process whereby employees are empowered to identify and report to first-line managers, or other supervisors, anomalous behaviors and issues of concern in the work environment.
 Ideally, the flow is automatic, fostered by a sense of organizational citizenship and trust.